Siamese embassy to France (1686): Reception and cultural impact in France

-A fragmentary Siamese account of the mission compiled by Kosa Pan was discovered in Paris in the 1980s.
-The embassy's encounter with Louis XIV is depicted in numerous paintings of the period.
+A fragmentary Siamese account of the mission compiled by Kosa Pan was rediscovered in Paris in the 1980s.
+The surviving manuscript covers part of the embassy's journey in France and was later translated and published as The Diary of Kosa Pan.

-The embassy of Kosa Pan was soon followed by another in 1688, led by Ok-khun Chamnan.
+The embassy of Kosa Pan was followed by another Siamese mission to France in 1688, led by Ok-khun Chamnan.